 - B. Employees Special Eligibility.
-The following employees are also eligible to participate in the Group Insurance Program: - DNR Employees.
-An employee of the Department of Natural Resources may meet the basic eligibility requirement for participation in the Group Insurance Program based on a combination of seasonal and temporary project employment.
-Eligibility commences after completion of three (3) years of continuous service in which the basic eligibility requirements are met; continues until the employee completes a year in which the basic eligibility requirements are not met; and commences again after the employee meets or is anticipated to meet the basic eligibility requirements in one (1) year. - Employees with a Work-related Injury/Disability.
-An employee who was off the State payroll due to a work-related injury or a work-related disability may continue to participate in the Group Insurance Program as long as such an employee receives workers' compensation payments or while the workers' compensation claim is pending. - 3.
+The following employees are also eligible to participate in the Group Insurance Program: - Employees with a Work-related Injury/Disability.
+An employee who was off the State payroll due to a work-related injury or a work-related disability may continue to participate in the Group Insurance Program as long as such an employee receives workers' compensation payments or while the workers' compensation claim is pending. - 2.
 Totally Disabled Employees.
 Consistent with M.S.
-62A.148, certain totally disabled employees may continue to participate in the Group Insurance Program. - 4.
+62A.148, certain totally disabled employees may continue to participate in the Group Insurance Program. - 3.
 Retired Employees.
 An employee who retires from State service, is not eligible for regular (non-disability) Medicare coverage, has five (5) or more years of allowable pension service, and is entitled at the time of retirement to immediately receive an annuity under a State retirement program, may continue to participate in the health and dental coverages offered through the Group Insurance Program.